lobaina7/jointanglekinect/README.md

 ![image](https://user-images.githubusercontent.com/93672385/234714635-1ac62e38-732b-481a-ac06-11dba708a4b0.png)

-Articular angle of the elbow during flexion and extension movement, in this case, the beta angle (see Figure [@figura1]).
+Figura: Articular angle of the elbow during flexion and extension movement, in this case, the beta angle (see Figure [@figura1]).
 Measurements were acquired during the subject’s maximum flexion and then a 90-degree approach.